MetaDocencia/reportes-publicos/alta-ciencia-abierta/README.md

 ### What is their educational level? (n = 215, 99.1%)

-A 16.3% (n = 35) has completed a graduate degree, 13.5% (n = 29)
+A 45.1% (n = 97) has completed a graduate degree, 16.3% (n = 35)
-completed some graduate courses, 13.5% (n = 29) completed an undergraduate degree, 45.1% (n = 97) has taken or is currently taking undergraduate courses and 21.4% (n = 46) completed high school.
+completed some graduate courses, 13.5% (n = 29) completed a bachelor degree, 21.4% (n = 46) has taken or is currently taking undergraduate courses and 3.7% (n = 8) completed high school.

 #### Figure 2.
 Educational level of the people who signed up